 Information regarding career opportunities for those studying STEM subjects can be found on our STEM website.

-This year 226 students experienced the real world when undertaking their work experience placement.
-The students enjoyed a varied spectrum of working environments ranging from working at the BBC, Arup, Bank of America & Churchill Theatre to name a few.
+This year 215 students experienced the real world when undertaking their work experience placement.
+The students enjoyed a varied spectrum of working environments including British Airways, Imperial College London, Haines Watts Accountants and many more…

 The main aim is to help the students prepare for the change from school to employment and give them first hand experience of the differences as part of their education.
 The programme helps students develop their skills, talents and aptitude in a very short space of time away from school and broadens their understanding of the world of work.